jacoborus/boxes/README.md

 const { update, patch } = box;
 const data = box(); // { a: "abc", o: { x: 1 } }

-// data is a deep immutable proxy of the origin data === origin; // false data.a === origin.a; // true
+// data is a readonly proxy of the origin data === origin; // false data.a === origin.a; // true
 data.o === origin.o; // false